University of Mindanao: Student scholarships grants and financial assistance

-Student Publication
+Student publication

 The official student publication of the university (Main Campus) is Primum, which is the Latin term for "first" or "above all."
 Its predecessor, the Mindanao Collegian, which was later renamed as UM Saga and then EVO prior to its recent name.
 Since Mindanao Collegian, the publication has been producing top-caliber editors, journalists and columnists in the country not just in the entire region.
-Collegium is the official student publication of the University of Mindanao Tagum, Inquisitive Eye for the University of Bansalan College, The New Exposé for University of Digos College, Lumina for University of Mindanao Panabo College, and the Maroon Ink for the University of Mindanao Ilang.
+Collegium is the official student publication of the University of Mindanao Tagum, Inquisitive Eye for the University of Bansalan College, The New Exposé for University of Digos College, Lumina for University of Mindanao Panabo College, The Spectrum for University of Mindanao Guianga College, and the Maroon Ink for the University of Mindanao Ilang.

 Broadcasting

 The University of Mindanao Broadcasting Network (UMBN) is a commercial broadcasting company in Visayas and Mindanao founded in 1949 in Davao City.
 It runs AM and FM stations in Mindanao while its affiliate, Ditan Communications run the Visayas FM stations.